 ON24 held Webinar World, its annual event, in early March of this year.
 It’s now early May and we’re gearing up for yet another conference.
 Two, in fact.
 The first conference the SiriusDecisions Summit in sunny Las Vegas.
 The second is our APAC variation of Webinar World 2018.
-(It’s taking place on May 31 in Sydney’s Hyde Park — you can find more details here.)
+(It’s taking place on May 31 in Sydney’s Hyde Park.)

 Seeing as the SiriusDecisions Summit is less than a week away, we thought it’d be a great time to resurface one of Webinar World’s keynote discussions — articulated by SiriusDecisions’ own Senior Research Analyst, Cheri Keith.

 As with Alex Blumberg, Laura Ramos and our ABM panel, I had the good fortune of sitting down to discuss ongoing trends in the B2B marketing space with Keith after her presentation (which you can watch a recording of here).

 What follows is a brief Q&A, lightly edited for clarity, brevity and context.